hbuchel/heather-buchel.com/content/blog/2024/03/letters-to-an-accessibility-advocate.md

 <hr />

 I genuinely want anything and everything that I've struggled with to come easier to developers that are just entering this space.
 Anything that you would tell them or your younger self?
-Let me know on Mastodon.
+[Let me know on Mastodon.](https://hachyderm.io/@hbuchel/112085245694658753)

+<iframe src="https://hachyderm.io/@hbuchel/112085245694658753/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://hachyderm.io/embed.js" async="async"></script>